You can have a lot of fun in VR, killing zombies and perfecting your sword fighting. 🧟♂️

 Internal design reviews in VR

 Get a fresh perspective on your architectural design and spot issues in VR.
-Communicating design feedback is quick and easy with BIM Track’s Add-in for Enscape, and all design issues can then be accessed back in authoring platforms like Revit and Archicad for quick resolution.
+Communicating design feedback is quick and easy with BIM Track’s Add-in for Enscape, and all design issues can then be accessed back in authoring platforms like Revit and Archicad for quick resolution.Â

 In this video, the Architect responds to an issue in BIM Track about a rather large light feature based on a snapshot taken by the client during their VR review shown in the previous video.
 The owner creates an issue in BIM Track, commenting, "I like this choice, but I don't think it fits the scale of the room?”
 The Architect then reviews the issue from different angles in Enscape VR, making it clear that a smaller lighting feature would be a better choice in the dining area.
-They reply to the owner in BIM Track, attaching an image of a more suitable light fixture for them to review.
+They reply to the owner in BIM Track, attaching an image of a more suitable light fixture for them to review.Â

-QA/QC and constructability review
+QA/QC and constructability reviewÂ

 When it comes to evaluating construction models with a high level of detail, VR can be a powerful ally.
-Vrex comes into its own for QA/QC, as you are able to work collaboratively in VR to make tough decisions about which discipline needs to move.
+Vrex comes into its own for QA/QC, as you are able to work collaboratively in VR to make tough decisions about which discipline needs to move.Â

-joint webinar with Vrex, Rune and Morten pull up the BIM Track issue manager in the Vrex VR environment, teleport to the issue together, and investigate a column that is clashing with a ventilation shaft.
+In this clip from our joint webinar with Vrex, Rune and Morten pull up the BIM Track issue manager in the Vrex VR environment, teleport to the issue together, and investigate a column that is clashing with a ventilation shaft.
 After inspecting the IFC information on the object, they can see that the column is load-bearing, and agree that the solution is for ventilation to move.
 They use the voice-to-speech feature to add a comment while in VR, and the information is automatically updated in BIM Track.

 Running coordination meetings in VR

-One of our favorite features in Vrex is the ability to host virtual meetings inside your project’s 3D models which you, your team and stakeholders can join via VR Mode or Laptop Mode.
+One of our favorite features in Vrex is the ability to host virtual meetings inside your project’s 3D models which you, your team and stakeholders can join via VR Mode or Laptop Mode.Â

 Fig 1: Host coordination meetings in VR with Vrex, and invite participants

-to join in VR or Laptop Mode.
+to join in VR or Laptop Mode.Â

 The Vrex + BIM Track integration makes it possible to review existing issues from BIM Track or raise new ones, without leaving the Vrex environment.
-Meeting participants joining in laptop mode are free to talk, move around and explore the model, use their own laser pointer, add markups, take screenshots, access issues, and create new ones.
+Meeting participants joining in laptop mode are free to talk, move around and explore the model, use their own laser pointer, add markups, take screenshots, access issues, and create new ones.Â

 In this video, one team member hosts a coordination meeting in VR, and the meeting participants join from their laptops to participate.
 One team member spots that the light switches have been positioned over the windows, and so adds markups directly to the model, takes a picture, and creates a BIM Track issue.
 The team then discusses and markup an interference clash in the ventilation ducts.
-Another team member notices that the doors seem unusually narrow, so the meeting host measures it with the tool to determine if it fits the owner’s requirements, and then raises an issue to request larger doors.
+Another team member notices that the doors seem unusually narrow, so the meeting host measures it with the tool to determine if it fits the owner’s requirements, and then raises an issue to request larger doors.Â

-As-built verification in VR
+As-built verification in VRÂ

 Cintoo VR allows you to explore high-resolution point clouds in VR, by fast streaming the 3D mesh at the highest possible resolution from each of the project’s scanning positions.
 Cintoo has different views available including RGB, Surface, and X-Ray display modes, and also has an option to view the scan and BIM together for as-built verification.

-Volterra-Detroit Foundation for sharing their dataset for this video!
+In this video, we are exploring the Volterra Baptistry Heritage site which was built in the 10th century - many thanks to the Volterra-Detroit Foundation for sharing their dataset for this video!
 You can see how quick it is to cycle through different view modes to find the right one for the task.
 The measuring tool is also handy for getting distance or point-to-point information to confirm that the site information is accurate.

 “What's really neat about Cintoo is the ability to go in and scan a site that may be under consideration for redevelopment or rehabilitation.
 Being able to let our clients tour it without having to go to the site is fantastic - they still get an incredibly realistic viewpoint of everything.”